Lissy93/awesome-privacy/README.md

 **[Blokada](https://blokada.org/)** | This application blocks ads and trackers, doesn't require root and works for all the apps on your Android phone.
 Check out how it works [here](https://block.blokada.org/post/2018/06/17/how-does-blokada-work/).
 **[SnoopSnitch](https://f-droid.org/en/packages/de.srlabs.snoopsnitch/)** | Collects and analyzes mobile radio data to make you aware of your mobile network security and to warn you about threats like fake base stations (IMSI catchers), user tracking and over-the-air updates
 **[TrackerControl](https://f-droid.org/en/packages/net.kollnig.missioncontrol.fdroid/)** | Monitor and control hidden data collection in mobile apps about user behavior/ tracking
 **[Greentooth](https://f-droid.org/en/packages/com.smilla.greentooth/)** | Auto-disable Bluetooth, then it is not being used.
-Saves battery, and itigates some security risks
+Saves battery, and prevent some security risks
 **[PrivateLock](https://f-droid.org/en/packages/com.wesaphzt.privatelock/)** | Auto lock your phone based on movement force/ acceleration
 **[CamWings](https://schiffer.tech/camwings-mobile.html)** | Prevent background processes gaining unauthorized access to your devices camera.
 Better still, use a [webcam sticker](https://supporters.eff.org/shop/laptop-camera-cover-set-ii)
-**[ScreenWings](https://schiffer.tech/screenwings-mobile.html)** | Prevent background processes taking unauthorized screenshots, which could expose sensetive data
+**[ScreenWings](https://schiffer.tech/screenwings-mobile.html)** | Prevent background processes taking unauthorized screenshots, which could expose sensitive data
 **[AFWall+](https://github.com/ukanth/afwall/)** | Android Firewall+ (AFWall+) is an advanced iptables editor (GUI) for rooted Android devices, which provides very fine-grained control over which Android apps are allowed to access the network
 **[Catch the Man-in-the-Middle](https://play.google.com/store/apps/details?id=me.brax.certchecker)** | Simple tool, that compares SHA-1 fingerprints of the the SSL certificates seen from your device, and the certificate seen from an external network.
 If they do not match, this may indicate a man-in-the-middle modifying requests
 **[RethinkDNS + Firewall](https://github.com/celzero/rethink-app)** | An open-source ad-blocker and firewall app for Android 6+ (does not require root)